Introduction to Malbolge

 all 1s in these position.

-OP a location with itself.
-(Any ROTATE or OP instruction will
+First OP a location with itself.
+(Any ROTATE or OP

 Loads and Stores: